 If an individual transaction results in message contents which are large enough that the message cannot be copied between group members over the network within a 5-second window, members can be suspected of having failed, and then expelled, just because they are busy processing the transaction.
 Large transactions can also cause the system to slow due to problems with memory allocation.
 To avoid these issues use the following mitigations:

-Where possible, try and limit the size of your transactions.
+Where possible, try and limit the size of your transactions before they are handled by Group Replication.
 For example, split up files used with

 LOAD DATAinto smaller chunks.